Mikaela-G/Reddit_Toxicounter/README.md

   - Angel: todayilearned, funny, cfb
 - Label our dataset for toxicity using Perspective API
 - Clean all the data
+  - Remove non-english characters
+  - Convert html to their respective characters
+  - Decide what to do with URLs and markdown formatting

 Week 4: Model Design/Research

-*****We have redesigned our project goals and created a tentative progress timeline.

-&gt; tough on ~~crime~~ citizens. newlinechar  newlinechar you should probably clean those into their respective characters. &gt; is >
-- markdown formatting?
-- non-english characters
-- html
-- urls*****
+- TBA

 ### 12/16/18
 We have finalized a method for scraping the reddit comment involving the Pushshift API.
 Here's the standard link that we will be working with